viperleed/viperleed/doc/content/basics/tensor_leed.rst

 .. _optimization_algorithm:

 The rough R-factor surface, together with its grid-based nature greatly limits the pool of applicable optimzation algorithms.
-TensErLEED employes the modified random sampling strategy with a down-step criterion as described by Kottcke and Heinz :cite:p:`kottckeNewApproachAutomated1997`.
+TensErLEED employes a modified random sampling strategy with a down-step criterion as described by Kottcke and Heinz :cite:p:`kottckeNewApproachAutomated1997`.
-The optimization is performed in parallel for a set of individuals which are keeping track of their individual current best configuration, as defined by the parameter :ref:`SEARCH_POPULATION<searchpop>`.
+The optimization is performed in parallel for a set of individuals, as defined by the parameter :ref:`SEARCH_POPULATION<searchpop>`.
 The starting points for the optimization individuals is defined by :ref:`SEARCH_START<searchstart>`.

-For each search step (called "generation"), a new grid point in the parameter space is selected *randomly*, but based on a probability distribution centered on the current position.
+For each search step (called "generation" based on the terminology of genetic algorithms), a new grid point in the parameter space is selected *randomly*, but based on a probability distribution centered on the current position.
-The R-factor is calculated for the selected parameter combination and **only if** the R-factor for the new configuration is lower then for the previous configuration, the individual updates their stored best configuration (and thus the center of the probability distribution).
+The R-factor is calculated for the selected parameter combination and the new parameter set is accepted **only if** the R-factor for the new configuration is lower then for the previous configuration.
 The width of the probability distribution is determined by the current R-factor and the parameters :ref:`SEARCH_CONVERGENCE<search_convergence>`  and :ref:`GAUSSIAN_WIDTH<rmut>`.

-Furthermore, as defined by the parameter :ref:`SEARCH_CULL<search_cull>` when ever :ref:`partial convergence<search_convergence>` is reached, a portion of the search population can be dropped and re-initialized to get out of local minima.
+Furthermore, as defined by the parameter :ref:`SEARCH_CULL<search_cull>`, whenever :ref:`partial convergence<search_convergence>` is reached, a portion of the search population can be dropped and re-initialized to get out of local minima.

 ..
 [1] There are exceptions, in which the same LEED pattern can result.
 For example, on an fcc(111) surface, a (:math:`2\times2`) reconstruction and a (:math:`1\times2`) with domains would give the same qualitative pattern.